harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-acr-step-settings.md

 :::tip

-Harness expression are a useful way to define tags.
+Harness expressions are a useful way to define tags.
 For example, `<+pipeline.sequenceId>` is a built-in Harness expression.
 It represents the Build ID number, such as `9`.
 You can use the same tag in another stage to reference the same build by its tag.

 :::

 ## Optional Configuration

 Use the following settings to add additional configuration to the step.
+Settings specific to containers, such as **Set Container Resources**, are not applicable when using the step in a stage with VM or Harness Cloud build infrastructure.

 ### Optimize